 News to you?
 Scroll down for our nongenital STI guide.

-“These infectious agents will infect whatever area they can get a hold of,” says Felice Gersh, MD, author of “PCOS SOS: A Gynecologist’s Lifeline to Naturally Restore Your Rhythms, Hormones, and Happiness.”
+The infectious agents that cause STIs do not discriminate, explains Felice Gersh, MD, author of “PCOS SOS: A Gynecologist’s Lifeline to Naturally Restore Your Rhythms, Hormones, and Happiness.”
+They will infect whatever area they can get a hold of!

 So, you got tested for genital STIs, and the tests came back negative.
 Cool, you don’t have a genital STI!

 Unfortunately, that doesn’t mean anything for nongenital STIs.
 Anal, oral, and other nongenital STIs are still a possibility.

 As Queen says, “A person can have a nongenital STI alongside a genital STI, or they can have a nongenital STI [even] if they don’t have any kind of genital infection.”

 Depending on the acts in your sexual repertoire, yes.